centralnicgroup-public/rtldev-middleware-documentation/_includes/whmcs-domain-search.md

 2. **Suggestions**: Generate domain name suggestions using our API.
 3. **Transfer**: Take advantage of our unique bulk domain transfer feature.
 4. **Whois**: Perform domain WHOIS lookups using the CNIC Domain Search addon.
+5. **Aftermarket**: Elevate Your Online Brand with Aftermarket Gems!

 By managing these settings, you can tailor the functionality and features of the CNIC Domain Search addon to suit your specific requirements.